 Planning your holiday in Kerala but confused about what to do?
 These Kerala travel stories help you find your best trip ever!

-Vellayani Lake is a large freshwater body in Kerala and ranks high in the list of famous places to visit in Kovalam.
+Vellayani Lake is a large freshwater body in Kerala and ranks high in the list of famous sightseeing places in Kovalam.
 Located just 7 km from the city, it is a unique biome comprising a wide plethora of flora and fauna.
 A quaint road in the form of a bund intersects the lake.
-One of the most amazing things here is the mystical charm of Vellayani Lake on a moonlit night – lake’s crystal clear, nearly transparent water; and surrounding beauty is worth a visit.
+If you are looking for things to do in Kovalam at night, one of the most amazing things here is the mystical charm of Vellayani Lake on a moonlit night – lake’s crystal clear, nearly transparent water; and surrounding beauty is worth a visit.

 Things to do: Boating facilities to explore and enjoy the suburban landscape, surrounding ecosystem and fishing by locals should not be missed.
 If you happen to visit during Onam – one of the most famous festivals in India, be sure witness their annual boat race, which is organised in Vellayani.